Montreal: Early European settlement (1600–1760)

 In 1603, French explorer Samuel de Champlain reported that the St Lawrence Iroquoians and their settlements had disappeared altogether from the St Lawrence valley.
 This is believed to be due to outmigration, epidemics of European diseases, or intertribal wars.
 In 1611, Champlain established a fur trading post on the Island of Montreal on a site initially named La Place Royale.
 At the confluence of Petite Riviere and St. Lawrence River, it is where present-day Pointe-à-Callière stands.
 On his 1616 map, Champlain named the island Lille de Villemenon in honour of the sieur de Villemenon, a French dignitary who was seeking the viceroyship of New France.
 In 1639, Jérôme Le Royer de La Dauversière obtained the Seigneurial title to the Island of Montreal in the name of the Notre Dame Society of Montreal to establish a Roman Catholic mission to evangelize natives.

-Dauversiere hired Paul Chomedey de Maisonneuve, then age 30, to lead a group of colonists to build a mission on his new seigneury.
+Dauversière hired Paul Chomedey de Maisonneuve, then age 30, to lead a group of colonists to build a mission on his new seigneury.
 The colonists left France in 1641 for Quebec and arrived on the island the following year.
 On May 17, 1642, Ville-Marie was founded on the southern shore of Montreal island, with Maisonneuve as its first governor.
 The settlement included a chapel and a hospital, under the command of Jeanne Mance.
 By 1643, Ville-Marie had come under Iroquois raids.
 In 1652, Maisonneuve returned to France to raise 100 volunteers to bolster the colonial population.
 If the effort had failed, Montreal was to be abandoned and the survivors re-located downriver to Quebec City.
 Before these 100 arrived in the fall of 1653, the population of Montreal was barely 50 people.

 By 1685, Ville-Marie was home to some 600 colonists, most of them living in modest wooden houses.
 Ville-Marie became a centre for the fur trade and a base for further exploration.
 In 1689, the English-allied Iroquois attacked Lachine on the Island of Montreal, committing the worst massacre in the history of New France.
 By the early 18th century, the Sulpician Order was established there.
 To encourage French settlement, it wanted the Mohawk to move away from the fur trading post at Ville-Marie.
 It had a mission village, known as Kahnewake, south of the St Lawrence River.
 The fathers persuaded some Mohawk to make a new settlement at their former hunting grounds north of the Ottawa River.
 This became Kanesatake.
 In 1745, several Mohawk families moved upriver to create another settlement, known as Akwesasne.
 All three are now Mohawk reserves in Canada.
 The Canadian territory was ruled as a French colony until 1760, when Montreal fell to a British offensive during the Seven Years' War.
 The colony then surrendered to Great Britain.

 Ville-Marie was the name for the settlement that appeared in all official documents until 1705, when Montreal appeared for the first time, although people referred to the "Island of Montreal" long before then.